GANGANI/toporesolve/README.md

-# Entity Disambiguation in Local News Texts using Dedicated Geoparsers and LLMs
+# Entity Disambiguation in News Texts using Dedicated Geoparsers and LLMs

 # Abstract